Henryk Reyman Municipal Stadium: North stand

 North Stand is one-level stand located behind the goal on the side of Władysława Reymonta street.
 Capacity is 5642 spectators.
 This stand is divided into 5 section: C1 to C5 (32 rows each).
 Construction of the north stand started in 2006 and was completed in January 2007.
 This part of the stadium is very similar to the existing south stand.

 Construction project of north stand is a copy of its counterpart of the south stand, which started the construction of a new stadium.

 The interior of the north stand remained unfinished for about four years.
-Additional work has been made by Mostostal Warszawa SA and was completed in mid-2011.
+Additional work has been made by Mostostal Warsaw SA and was completed in mid-2011.
 Work included construction of staircases, entrances for spectators, electrical wiring, water pipe system and sanitary sewer.

-Since early 2008 North stand is occupied by the most spontaneous and fanatical fans of Wisła Kraków.
-Especially for the supporters, the middle sections have a white star symbol created of blue, red and white seats.
+Since early 2008, the north stand is typically occupied by fans of Wisła Kraków.
+The middle sections have a white star symbol created of blue, red and white seats.